Exploring Levels Of Anxiety Or Worry

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 Anxiety is a feeling that can take the form of nervousness, tension, and/or unease regarding past, present, or future events.
-The severity of an individual’s anxiety can generally be classified as either mild, moderate, severe, or panic-level.
+People with anxiety disorders can generally be classified as either mild, moderate, severe, or panic-level.
 The latter usually qualifies as panic disorder.
 Read on to learn more about these four phases of anxiety.

 iStock/PIKSEL